Fellow-Consulting-AG/docapp-docs/docs/en/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 ![](/_images/doc2/infor sso/infor-signin.png){ loading=lazy }

-a) Choose the option Cloud Identities and use your login details
+a) Choose the option "Cloud Identities" and use your login details

 ![](/_images/doc2/infor sso/LogIn-infor.png){ loading=lazy }

-b) After login you will have access to the Infor Cloud.
-In this case we enter this page, but on the burger menu you will find access to all application.
+b) After you have logged in, you will have access to the Infor Cloud.
+You will be taken to this page, but on the burger menu you will find access to all the applications.

 ![](/_images/doc2/infor sso/Welcome-to-infor-Ming.le.png){ loading=lazy }

 ![](/_images/doc2/infor sso/infor_Burger-Menu.png){ loading=lazy }

 **2\.
-Open User Management for adding new Service Provider**
+Open "User Management" to add a new Service Provider**

-On the right hand side of the bar menu, you will find the user menu and there you can access the user management
+On the right hand side of the bar menu, you will find the user menu and that is where you can access user management

 ![](/_images/doc2/infor sso/infor_User-Management.png){ loading=lazy }

-a) Then you need to select in the left hand side menu the option **Security Administration** and **Service Provider**.
+a) Then, in the left hand side menu, you need to select the option **Security Administration** and **Service Provider**.

 ![](/_images/doc2/infor sso/infor_Service-Provider-1.png){ loading=lazy }